 Individuals registered with Aboriginal Affairs and Northern Development Canada (AANDC), formerly Indian and Northern Affairs Canada (INAC) and want to register their Indian status on the SIN record must provide one of the following documents:

-- if you were born in Canada, you must submit your original primary proof‑of‑identity document as indicated above under Canadian citizens and a Certificate of Indian Status issued by INAC or AANDC; or
+- if you were born in Canada, you must submit your original primary proof‑of‑identity document as indicated under Canadian citizens and a Certificate of Indian Status issued by INAC or AANDC;

 - if you were born outside Canada, you must submit your original foreign birth certificate and a Certificate of Indian Status issued by INAC or AANDC.